Windows 11 ISO file direct download without Media Creation Tool

 Windows 11 ISO file direct download

-1. Open Microsoft Support website.
+1. Open the Microsoft Support website.

 2. Select the Windows 11 (current release) option under the “Download Windows 11 Disk Image (ISO) for x64 devices” section.